PrimozRatej/app/README.md

-# HumHub Mobile App
+# HumHub Mobile App with conflict

-In Conflict in

-Test

-Test

-12345